kshao35/ACTL4001-t1-2023/README.md

 commonly used in studies to model extreme phenomena in fields such as meteorology, hydrology, and finance (RAL 2022).
 With a shape parameter (α), scale parameter (σ), and location parameter (μ), the parameter estimates are shown in Appendix D and the probability density function is shown below:

+	\frac{n!}{k!(n-k)!}

 $ f(x;α,σ,μ) = \frac{α}{σ} × $

+#### 3.1.2 CALCULATING RETURN PERIOD
+With a distribution fitted to the data, return periods of 2, 5, 10 and 100 years were set as benchmarks for quantifying the damages of Minor, Moderate, Severe and Catastrophic events.
+The return period is defined as the time between disasters of a particular scale occurring, meaning that a 1-in-100-year hazard event was set to be catastrophic in terms of severity.
+With the Fréchet distribution, the damage level that corresponded to a given quantile was calculated, where quantiles were set as $$For example, to obtain a damage estimate of a minor event, the 50% quantile of our fitted distribution was taken.